SOFTWARE LICENSE, HOSTING AND CONSULTANCY TERMS v4.2 (January 2020)

 21.9 The Customer shall indemnify COMMERCE DECISIONS against any cost, claim, expense and liability whatsoever as a result of any damage, infection or corruption to the hosted Software or the server and/or network upon which the hosted Software resides as a result of the use by the Customer (or any person authorised by it or to whom any security method has been disclosed) of the hosted Software.

-21.10 In order to use the Software Hosting Service the Customer is responsible for a) using a supported internet browser (currently only Internet Explorer version 6.0 to version 9.0; however compatibility with later versions, and with other internet browsers such as Firefox, will be as advertised from time to time in the on-line or electronic installation manual or in release notes issued with future versions of the Software), b) obtaining access to the World Wide Web including any equipment that may be necessary to so do.
+21.10 In order to use the Software Hosting Service the Customer is responsible for a) using a supported internet browser (as advertised from time to time in the on-line or electronic installation manual or in release notes issued with future versions of the Software), b)obtaining access to the World Wide Web including any equipment that may be necessary to so do.

 21.11 The Customer acknowledges, and consents to, the fact that the technical processing and transmission of the data handled via the Service may involve transmission over various networks not under the control of COMMERCE DECISIONS.
 COMMERCE DECISIONS reserves the right (without incurring any liability to the Customer) to terminate the Customer’s access to the Software Hosting Service if the Customer withdraws consent to this clause at any time.